Yeezus: Recording and production

 West enlisted Def Jam Recordings co-founder Rick Rubin to executive produce the album.

 In 2012, West began recording his sixth studio album with collaborators, including No I.D. and DJ Khaled.
 The first recordings were held in January 2013, in the living room of his personal loft at a Paris hotel, referred to in the album's credits as the "No Name Hotel".
 West kept compositions simple in order to hear the tracks more clearly; too much bass or complexity would simply overpower the room's poor acoustics.
 The beats emanating from the loft space, which sometimes lasted through the night, provoked complaints from neighbors.
 Reports emerged that he and his then-girlfriend Kim Kardashian had moved to the loft in order for West to begin work on the album.

 The atmosphere in the studio was described by contributor Evian Christ as "very focused", and West once again brought in several close collaborators.
 Producer Hudson Mohawke noted the inclusive "group" atmosphere of the sessions, in which multiple contributors would work on similar pieces, with different elements ultimately selected from each.
 All involved were given a song to work on and return the next day to sit and critique, a process Anthony Kilhoffer compared to an art class.
-Producer Arca described being initially asked to send West music, noting that she purposefully sent perhaps the strangest stuff she had, with West happening to be excited by it.
+Producer Arca described being initially asked to send West music, noting that she purposefully sent perhaps the strangest material she had, with West happening to be excited by it.
 Describing West's collaborative style, Arca stated: It was a lot of coming up with design, like solving riddles.
 If the song called for something aggressive, it was up to three or four people to design what in their head was the best solution for that aggression in that moment.
 Everyone would approach it in completely different ways, and ultimately, it would all be edited by Kanye himself.

 The record production is characterized as raw and dark.
 West maintains a stripped-down approach while continuing to use eclectic samples.